drmenguin/minilang-interpreter/README.md

     ‹digit›             = "0" | "1" | "2" | "3" | "4" | "5" | "6" | "7" | "8" | "9"

+# Instructions
+The source files can be built using [CMake](https://cmake.org/download/) and the `CMakeLists.txt` file provided in the root directory.
+In a terminal, navigate to the root directory and run

+    cmake .
+    make
+    ./minilang

+to compile and execute the REPL.

+# Documentation
+A report describing the design process and motivation behind the interpreter is present in the root directory, filename `report.pdf`.

+Detailed technical documentation of the source code can be found in the `docs` directory.
+Visit [this](https://cdn.rawgit.com/drmenguin/minilang-interpreter/master/docs/html/index.html) webpage to view the documentation in your browser, or pull the repository, navigate to the `docs` directory and open `index.html` for individual descriptions of the functions, classes and attributes in the project.